Monitoring platform events

 Purpose

-The event logging mechanism's task is to collect events related to changes in the state of forms across the platform.
-Events are sent in batches to Kafka using EximeeEvents.
+The event logging mechanism is responsible for collecting events related to changes in the state of applications across the entire platform.
+The events are sent in batches to Kafka using EximeeEvents.

 Configuration

-To enable event collection, you need to set the configuration appropriately webforms.xml.
-Below is a fragment of the configuration responsible for the active event collection flow.
+To activate event collection, the configuration should be set appropriately webforms.xml.
+Below is a configuration fragment that is responsible for the active event collection flow.

-The connector to eximeeEvents is provided in the eximee-events library
+The connector to eximeeEvents is delivered in the eximee-events library

 And a table showing the installation configuration.